What causes blisters on the feet?

 Blisters from Medical conditions

-Blisters can form on the outer layer of skin following a weakening of the skin.
+After the skin is weakened, blisters can form on the outer layer of skin.
 This can occur due to certain infections and disorders.

-Here are some common conditions and prescribed treatments that can influence the risk of blisters forming on the feet:
+These common conditions and prescribed treatments influence blisters forming on the feet:

 - chicken pox